Sit less, move more

 How can we help?

-The University Ergonomist and the Workstation Assessment Consultants can assist you by providing an assessment of your workstation and providing advice on optimising your posture and comfort.
+The University Ergonomist and Workstation Assessment Consultant can assist by providing an assessment of your workstation and providing advice on optimising your posture and comfort.

 Laptop computers were designed for short-term or mobile use.
 The portable nature of the laptop results in them being used in a wide variety of situations and settings where there is limited capacity to adjust the desk.